kevinbgreene/indeksd/README.md

 const postWithoutAuthor: Posts = db.posts.get({id: 1}, {withJoins: false});
 ```

+Automated joins only work for `get` operations.
+In the future I would like to add support to the `add` and `put` operations.

 ## Client Operations

 Calling the exported `init` function returns our database client.
 This client currently only supports a subset of IndexedDB features.